foundry-vtt-community/wiki.js/basics/world-scripts.md

   ```
 4. Make sure you have included the `.js` extension on your file; it should look like this: `"esmodules": ["my-script.js"],` (note the comma is also required at the end of the line, unless you've added this as the very last key in the JSON file).
 5. Save and close `world.json`.
-6. If the world was already active, return to setup and launch it again.
-Whenever you change the `world.json`, you *must* re-launch the world for the changes to take effect.
+6. Launch Foundry, and launch your world.
+You must always make sure your world is not running while making changes to its `world.json` file.

 ## Examples